 The moderate rehabilitation program provides zero percent (0%) deferred payment loans from $1,000 to $24,999.
+Loan amounts are subject to program funding constraints.
 Once work has been completed and contractors paid, a mortgage will be placed on the rehabilitated property.
 The present restriction on affordability is as follows:

 5 year affordability period requiring full payment of the County funds should the household sell, transfer, refinance, obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property within the first 5 years.
 There is an extended period of affordability where 1/5 of the affordability subsidy will be forgiven for the next 4 year period.
 The County will require 1/5 repayment should the owner transfer, sell, refinance obtain a reverse mortgage or utilize any vehicle to obtain cash against the equity of the property.

 Mobile homes - will receive a subsidy limit for conditions considered an URGENT NEED where health and welfare are threatened.
 The County has established a subsidy limit at a maximum of $5,000 for MOBILE HOMES in which there is an established URGENT NEED where there is no heat* and/or no running water.

 ADA Ramp Program - The County has partnered with Habitat for Humanity to install ADA compliant wheelchair ramps to homes.
 Owner occupied homes will receive a subsidy limit of $2,500.
 All other eligibility requirements remain.

 Eligibility is strictly based on income, family size and type of improvement.
 Being handicapped, elderly or disabled does not automatically qualify you for the program.
 Eligible improvements include but are not limited to plumbing, heating, electrical, roofs, walls, ceilings, steps, railings, wells,